Frequently Asked Questions

 • Have all necessary paperwork (e.g. intake forms, previous evaluations, school IEPs, 504 plans or evaluations) completed in the Client Portal.

-• The terms psychological evaluation, neuropsychological evaluation, and psychoeducational evaluation are sometimes used interchangeably.
+The terms psychological evaluation, neuropsychological evaluation, and psychoeducational evaluation are sometimes used interchangeably.
 Generally speaking, psychological evaluations focus more on personality, mood, and mental health.
 Neuropsychological evaluations focus more on cognition, brain functioning, and executive functioning.
 Psychoeducational evaluations focus more on academics and behavior within an academic environment.
 White Bear Psychological Services provides all three types of evaluations and often combines aspects of all three.
-It should be noted that some reserve the term “neuropsychological evaluation” to refer to evaluations completed by a neuropsychologist with specialized training in neuropsychology.

-• The entire evaluation process takes about four weeks from the initial intake appointment through the final feedback session.
-After the evaluation process is complete, I will continue to be accessible to answer any further questions you have about the results or recommendations.
+The entire evaluation process takes about four weeks from the initial intake appointment through the final feedback session.
+After the evaluation process is complete, we will continue to be accessible to answer any further questions you have about the results or recommendations.

 Visit the Fees section to learn more about insurance and the cost of the services.